What is Ethereum?

-If you want to buy Ethereum, without a account verification delay, and if you want to buy only a small amount ($375 CAD or less) consider using Coinbase.
+If you want to buy Ethereum right now, and if you want to buy only a small amount ($375 CAD or less) use Coinbase.

-For a comparison of the local exchanges and a more comprehensive guide on how to pick one, see the Exchanges Guide.
+For a more comprehensive guide and comparison of the various exchanges, see the Exchanges Guide.

 Verify and Fund

 In order to fund your local exchange accounts you will need to verify your identity.
 This often involves sending in copies of your drivers license, a utility bill, and in many cases a selfie of you holding your ID.
 This is normal ask for verification on exchanges.

 As for verification on global exchanges, the verification is usually faster and less intense.
 For example on Binance you do not need to verify if you are withdrawing 2 BTC or less.

 2. Buy your Ethereum

 Once your account is funded all you need to do is place an order to buy.
 You have two options, a market order or a limit order.